joncatchy/sample-image-skills/README.md

 Box supports [the following image formats](https://community.box.com/t5/How-to-Guides-for-Managing/File-Types-and-Fonts-Supported-in-Box-Content-Preview/ta-p/327) for direct preview in Box.

+* [Hive Predict face recognition](hive-predict-face-recognition) - Uses the [Hive Predict](https://thehive.ai/predict) API to automatically recognize faces in images and assign these faces as metadata to the images in Box.

 ## What are Box Skills?

 Visit the [developer documentation](https://developer.box.com/docs/box-skills) for complete information on Box Skills, the kind of Preview Cards you can create for showing metadata, as well as a visual instructions on configuring your code for deployment.